github/docs/content/admin/configuration/configuring-your-enterprise/managing-github-mobile-for-your-enterprise.md

 ## About {% data variables.product.prodname_mobile %}

-{% data variables.product.prodname_mobile %} allows people to triage, collaborate, and manage work on {% data variables.location.product_location %} from a mobile device after successful authentication. {% data reusables.mobile.about-mobile %} For more information, see "[{% data variables.product.prodname_mobile %}](/get-started/using-github/github-mobile)."
+{% data variables.product.prodname_mobile %} allows people to triage, collaborate, and manage work on {% data variables.location.product_location %} from a mobile device after successful authentication. {% data reusables.mobile.about-mobile %} For more information, see "[AUTOTITLE](/get-started/using-github/github-mobile)."

 You can allow or disallow people from using {% data variables.product.prodname_mobile %} to authenticate to {% data variables.location.product_location %} and access your instance's data.
 By default, {% data variables.product.prodname_mobile %} is enabled for people who use {% data variables.location.product_location %}.

 {% ifversion ghes < 3.6 %}
 {% note %}

 **Note:** If you upgrade to {% data variables.product.prodname_ghe_server %} 3.4.0 or later and have not previously disabled or enabled {% data variables.product.prodname_mobile %}, {% data variables.product.prodname_mobile %} will be enabled by default.
 If you previously disabled or enabled {% data variables.product.prodname_mobile %} for your instance, your preference will be preserved upon upgrade.
-For more information about upgrading your instance, see "[Upgrading {% data variables.product.product_name %}](/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/upgrading-github-enterprise-server)."
+For more information about upgrading your instance, see "[AUTOTITLE](/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/upgrading-github-enterprise-server)."

 {% endnote %}
 {% endif %}